rbiedrawa/java-gradle-codestyle-setup/README.md

 #### Caution

-In order to ensure correct import orders and other formatting rules in Intelij custom [codeStyles](./.idea/codeStyles) settings are stored inside this repository, and they will be used automatically.
+Custom [codeStyles](./.idea/codeStyles) settings are stored inside this repository and they will be used automatically, in order to ensure correct import orders and other formatting rules inside Intelij IDE.

 ## References